Table of Contents

 Are you aiming to smoke your chicken and turkey?
 You can choose between cherry, apple, pecan, alder, and hickory wood pellets.

 Seafood requires a much more subtle flavor and your best choices will incorporate alder or oak as part of their blend.
-If you’re a vegetable lover, your best wood pellet choices should include maple, pecan, apple, and alder.
+If you’re a vegetable lover, your wood pellet choices should include maple, pecan, apple, and alder.

 Consider the Blend